lmc-eu/steward/README.md

 $ ./vendor/bin/steward install
 ```

-This will check for the latest released version of Selenium standalone server and download it for you (the jar file will
+This will check for the latest version of Selenium Standalone Server and download it for you (the jar file will
-be placed into `./vendor/bin` directory).
+be placed into the `./vendor/bin` directory).

-You may want to run this command as part of your CI server build - then simply use the `--no-interaction` option to
+You may want to run this command as part of your CI server build, then simply use the `--no-interaction` option to
-download the Selenium without any interaction and print absolute path to the jar file as the sole output.
+download Selenium without any interaction and print the absolute path to the jar file as the sole output.

-#### Download browser driver
+#### Download browser drivers
-If it is not already installed on your system, you will need to download Selenium driver for the browser you want to
+If it is not already installed on your system, you will need to download Selenium driver for the browser(s) you want to
 use for the tests.
-See dedicated page [Selenium server & browser drivers][wiki-drivers]
+See [Selenium server & browser drivers][wiki-drivers]
 in our wiki for more information.

 ### 3. Write the first test
-To provide you the Steward functionality, your tests have to extend the `Lmc\Steward\Test\AbstractTestCase` class.
+To provide you with Steward functionality, your tests have to extend the `Lmc\Steward\Test\AbstractTestCase` class.

 You must also configure [PSR-4 autoloading](http://www.php-fig.org/psr/psr-4/) so that your tests could be found by
 Steward.
-For the following example it is as easy as adding following to your `composer.json`:
+It is as easy as adding the following to your `composer.json` file:

 ```json
     "autoload": {